Preperiodic points for quadratic polynomials over cyclotomic quadratic fields: Determining the -rational points on

 \subsection{A modification of the usual technique}

 For the curve $X_0(5)$ over the field $\bbQ(i)$, we cannot use the Chabauty-Coleman technique exactly as described in the previous section because $J_0(5)(\bbQ(i))$ has rank $2$, equal to the genus of $X_0(5)$.
-However, a heuristic that Siksek \cite{siksek:2013} attributes to Wetherell---and which Wetherell has described to the author---suggests that a Chabauty-type method should give a bound on the number of $K$-rational points on a curve $X$ of genus $g$ under the weaker hypothesis that $J(K)$ has rank $r \le d(g - 1)$, where $d := [K:\bbQ]$.
+However, a heuristic that Siksek \cite{siksek:2013} attributes to Wetherell---and which Wetherell has described to the author---suggests that a Chabauty-type method should typically give a bound on the number of $K$-rational points on a curve $X$ of genus $g$ under the weaker hypothesis that $J(K)$ has rank $r \le d(g - 1)$, where $d := [K:\bbQ]$.
 Though our calculations do not require explicitly working with them, the heuristic involves looking at the Weil restrictions $V := \Res_{K/\bbQ} X$ and $A := \Res_{K/\bbQ} J$, which are a $d$-dimensional variety and a $dg$-dimensional abelian variety, respectively.
-The key property that we take advantage of is that $J(K)$ and $A(\bbQ)$ are isomorphic as groups, so in particular they have the same rank, hence the closure of $A(\bbQ)$ in $A(\bbQ_p)$ is still at most $r$-dimensional.
+The key property that we take advantage of is that $K$-rational points on $X$ and $J$ correspond to $\bbQ$-rational points on $V$ and $A$, respectively.
+Moreover, $J(K)$ and $A(\bbQ)$ are isomorphic as groups, so in particular they have the same rank, hence the closure of $A(\bbQ)$ in $A(\bbQ_p)$ is still at most $r$-dimensional.

-For concreteness (and because this is the case we ultimately require), we now fix the field $K = \bbQ(i)$, and we let $p$ be a prime such that $-1$ is not a square in $\bbQ_p$, so that $\bbQ_p(i)$ is a nontrivial extension.
+For concreteness (and because this is the case we ultimately require), we now fix the field $K = \bbQ(i)$, and we let $p$ be a prime such that $-1$ is not a square in $\bbQ_p$, so that $K_\frakp := \bbQ_p(i)$ is a nontrivial extension.
 In the standard Chabauty-Coleman method, one has a $g$-dimensional space of linear maps $J(\QQbar_p) \longto \QQbar_p$ given by integration of the regular differentials; using the Weil restriction $A$, we get a $2g$-dimensional space of linear maps $J(\bbQ_p(i)) \longto \bbQ_p$ by taking the ``real" and ``imaginary" parts of those integrals.
 In other words, if $\{\omega_1,\ldots,\omega_g\}$ is a basis for $H^1(J, \Omega_J^1)$, then

 are $2g$ independent linear maps $J(\bbQ_p(i)) \cong A(\bbQ_p) \longto \bbQ_p$.
 Here we abuse notation and write